solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 ## Security Considerations

-Care must be taken to ensure stakes are active, as moving delegations between accounts in any kind of transient state is fraught.
+Care must be taken to ensure stakes are active, as moving delegations between accounts in any kind of intermediate state is fraught.
 Otherwise this change should be fairly low impact, as it does not require changing any existing logic, in particular avoiding making `Split` or `Merge` more permissive.